Past Talks & More | Artist Talks | Public Programs

 Collage image including a portrait of Dawoud Bey and two of his photographs.
 One shows two Black women in a church, the other is of a cabin behind a tree.

-Renowned photographer Dawoud Bey returns to the Wex for a presentation and conversation featuring Wexner Center for the Arts Executive Director Gaëtane Verna.
+Renowned photographer Dawoud Bey returns to the Wex for a conversation with Wexner Center for the Arts Executive Director Gaëtane Verna.

 Bey has created photographs and film installations that examine and engage with the Black subject throughout his four-decade career.
 His work often explores invisible histories of the Black presence in America, including his series of photographs Harlem, U.S.A., which was exhibited at the Studio Museum in Harlem, New York, in 1979.
 His recent series Night Coming Tenderly Black visualizes a journey to escape slavery on the Underground Railroad through photographs of sites around Cleveland and Hudson, Ohio.